ajayupreti/renovate-runner/README.md

 - Creates PRs for outdated dependencies
 - Fully configurable via `renovate-config.js`
 - Can run on a schedule via EventBridge (daily, weekly, etc.)
-- Hosted entirely by you (no GitHub/Dependabot limits)

 ## 📦 Project Structure